bhavitha7604/-EDULUMOS-INTERNSHIP-TASKS-/Week-01/README.md

 # Week 01 - Personal Portfolio Website

-This is my *Week 01 task* for the Edulumos Internship.
+This is my *Week 01 Task* for the Edulumos Internship.

 ## 📌 Project Description
 A simple personal portfolio website built with *HTML* and *CSS*.